A programmable watch you can actually wear

 Key Takeaways

-• Semtech SX1262 LoRa transceiver enables Meshtastic nodes and off-grid messaging, a rare capability for any smartwatch form factor.
+• Semtech SX1262 LoRa transceiver enables Meshtastic nodes and off-grid messaging, a capability essentially absent from commercial wearables.

 Hacker News Comment Review